JulianaOsemeke/healthnews_scraper/README.md

 # Build a Web scraper

-> This is web scraper for latest health news from lupus.org
+> This is web scraper to extract the latest health news from lupus.org

 ![screenshot](./app_screenshot.png)